Chiapa de Corzo, Chiapas: The Fiesta Grande de Enero

 Accompanying the Parachicos or dancing on their own is another type of dancer called “chuntas.”
 These are men dressed as women as the word chunta means maid or servant.
 These figures represent the “servants” of Doña María.
 Most of the men dress in shirts and long skirts.
 The two types of dancers appear on several occasions during the days of the festival dancing and marching to pipes, drums and other instruments.
 The dance reenacts the search for relief from a pain and suffering, including hunger.
 The dancers distribute food and small gifts for this reason.
 The route is lined by spectators who hope to receive some of the gifts that the dancers distribute.

-The “patron” of the dances and processions has been the Nigenda family for about seventy years, whose house at 10 Alvaro Obregon Avenue becomes the meeting point for the dancers during the festival.
-At the back of the patio of this house, there is an altar which the portraits of two deceased members of the family Atilano Negenda and Arsenio Nigenda.
+The patron of the dances and processions has been the Nigenda family for about seventy years, whose house on Alvaro Obregon Avenue becomes the meeting point for the dancers during the festival.
+At the back of the patio of this house, there is an altar with the portraits of two deceased members of the family: Atilano Negenda and Arsenio Nigenda.
 The latter ceded the charge of the dance to the current patron, Guadalupe Rubicel Gomez Nigenda in 1999.
 The Parachicos dress in their costumes at the patron's house, then they pray as a group.
 First the musicians exit playing flutes, drums and whistles.
 At a signal, the hundreds of Parachicos begin dancing and shouting.
-At the end of the parade is the patron, Rubisel Nigenda, who is accompanying by a “Chulita” a young woman who does not wear a mask, but rather an old fashioned traditional Chiapan dress, with a long skirt, embroidered shirt and roses.
+At the end of the parade is the patron, Rubisel Nigenda, who is accompanying by a "Chulita" a young woman who does not wear a mask, but rather an old fashioned traditional Chiapan dress, with a long skirt, embroidered shirt and roses.
 She represents the women of Chiapas.
 They are followed by people carrying flags representing various saints.
-In the middle of these is the flag of the city's patron saint and “king” of the festival, Saint Sebastian.
+In the middle of these is the flag of the city's patron saint and "king" of the festival, Saint Sebastian.